Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

 It worked.
 It worked for much the same reasons the original series did, by taking on challenging topics in a science fiction setting using great writing and being unafraid to take risks.
 It has stood the test of time because its lead, Captain Picard, became something of a father figure to the kids watching with their parents.

 You want to BE Captain Kirk, the swashbuckling hero making all the tough calls and winning against impossible odds.
 You want to SERVE under Captain Picard, you want to stand with him, next to him, and soak in all his wisdom.

-Whether you prefer Kirk or Picard is probably a function of who you are, but thanks to great writing and bold vision The Next Generation stands the test of time, responsible for some of the best moments in all of Star Trek, and with characters like Data, Worf, and Q some of its most enduring figures in all of pop culture.
+Whether you prefer Kirk or Picard is probably a function of who you are, but thanks to great writing and bold vision The Next Generation stands the test of time, responsible for some of the best moments in all of Star Trek.
+Characters like Data, Worf, and Q are some of its most enduring figures in all of pop culture.

 6. Star Trek: First Contact

-Both Picard and Data have some of their finest moments in this movie and since they are the two best things about Next Gen, well it makes sense that would result in the best Next Gen movie.
-But it’s not just the Picard and Data scenes that shine, it’s the scenes on the ground too with Troi getting drunk being hit on by Zefram Cochrane and Riker’s wry grin as she drunkenly tries to explain the situation.
+Both Picard and Data have some of their finest moments in this movie, and since they are the two best things about Next Gen, it makes sense that would result in the best Next Gen movie.
+But it’s not just the Picard and Data scenes that shine; it’s the scenes on the ground, too, with Troi getting drunk and being hit on by Zefram Cochrane and Riker’s wry grin as she drunkenly tries to explain the situation.